 4.3.
-RF
+Random Forest

-The RF works no matter the dependent variable is categorical or continuous.
-Unlike the decision tree performs as individual trivial tree, RF forms a forest with may decision trees.
-When building decision tress on bootstrapped training samples, each time a split in a tree is considered, and a random sample of the predictors is chosen as split candidates from the full set of p predictors (---textbook---).
-The out-of-bag (OOB) error for individual tree is accumulated and averaged as a measure of prediction accuracy of test data.
-The RF works well for prediction accuracy, and it improves by decorrelating individual decision trees.
-There is no need to prune the tree, and even when the size of data is large and has so many independent variables, RF performs stably without overfitting.
+The Random Forest works no matter the dependent variable is categorical or continuous.
+Unlike the decision tree performs as individual trivial tree, Random Forest forms a forest with many decision trees.
+When building decision tress on bootstrapped training samples, each time a split in a tree is considered, and a random sample of the predictors is chosen as split candidates from the full set of p predictors (---textbook reference later---).
+On average, each bagged tree makes use of around 2/3 of the observations, and the remaining 1/3 that is not used to fit a given bagged tree are the OOB (out-of-bag) observations.
+The OOB error is the classification and regression error for the test data, and it is the same as the error rate of the test data.
+The OOB error for individual tree is accumulated and averaged as a measure of prediction accuracy of test data.
+The Random Forest works well for prediction accuracy, and it improves by decorrelating individual decision trees.

-The Figure---. shows the error rate of RF.
+The Figure 6. shows the error rate of Random Forest.
 The black line represents the overall averaged OOB error (1- test accuracy), and the red line is the prediction error rate for the y=0 (1-specificity), and the green line shows the prediction error rate for y=1 (1-sensitivity).
+The black OOB error line is always in the middle, because it measures the averaged error, while the up or low positions of green error rate line for y=1 and the red error rate line for y=0 are not always the same, and it depends on the data.
 This figure also indicates that the errors do not continue to decrease sharply after the number of trees in the forest reaches 40.
-The confusion matrix(Table---&Table--) and Table--.
-RF Accuracy backed up my initial assumption that RF always works well in terms of prediction accuracy.
-The accuracy for training data almost reaches 100%, with the accuracy for test data (86.41%) that is higher than other models.
+Table 6.
+Random Forest Accuracy backed up my initial assumption that Random Forest always works well in terms of prediction accuracy.
+The accuracy for training data almost reaches 100%, with the accuracy for test data (87.39%) that is higher than other models.

+The Random Forest selects its own variables, and it kept 19 out of 20 input variables, which were “pdays”, "cons.conf.idx", “nr.employed", "month", “previous”, "euribor3m", “cons.price.idx”, "emp.var.rate", “job”, “age”, “day_of_week”, “education”, “contact”, “default”, “poutcome”, “campaign”, “marital”, “housing”, “loan”.
+The right part of Figure 7 shows that if a variable is assigned values by random permutation, and how much the accuracy will decrease.
+On the other part of the graph, the node purity is measured by Gini index, which is the difference between RSS before and after the split on that variable.
+Since there is no fixed criterion of the best measurement of variable importance, and I identified the accuracy as the uniform performance measurement, thus I choose to refer to Mean Decrease Accuracy.
+The variable importance declines from the top “pdays” all the way down to “loan”.
+The “pdays” is such the most important feature that the model cannot bear losing it, because it will lose almost 100% accuracy.
+The “pdays” is the number of days that passed by after the client was last contacted from a previous campaign.
+The relationship makes sense because whether the customer are willing to subscribe the term deposit or not can be largely influenced by the frequency of bank’s direct marketing.